hharas/silm/README.md

 Which makes it very portable and easy to implement, and also easy to develop further.

+## What is what?

+### `src/main.rs`

+This is the CLI front-end of Silm, or specifically the `src/interpreter.rs` module.
+It can run on interactive mode, interpret a file by going through it line by line, execute commands from the command line, etc.

+### `src/interpreter.rs`

+Now that's the whole wrapper of the language, it contains the `interpret()` function which is ran on files line-by-line or through an interactive mode.

+### `src/functions.rs`

+That's the Standard Library of Silm, since it contains the functions `interpreter.rs` will use and execute based on user input.
+It contains functions like `println`, `let`, `readline` and more.

+### `src/helpelr.rs`

+These are helper functions that are needed for the functions in the standard library to work.
+It contains some algorithms that make up the essence of the language.

+#### `src/version.rs`

+Just a file that reminds the Silm what version it is at right now.

 ## How does the code work?

 `main.slm`: